markpattison/bepu-fsharp/README.md

 ## Running

-As a one off:
+As a one off, build the content using:

-- dotnet mgcb /platform:Windows /o:src/bepu-fsharp /n:intermediateContent /b:content/effects.fx /b:content/posCol.fx /b:content/Free_Low-Crashy-Metal-Hit_ATTBE01103.wav
+- dotnet mgcb /@:contentArgs.txt

 Then to run: